Towards Fair In-Context Learning with Tabular Foundation Models: Background

 \paragraph{Prediction Set} The quantile threshold is used to build the prediction set of data points from the test set.
 More specifically, for a test sample \( x_{\text{test}} \), we compute the prediction probability $\hat{p}_{\text{test}} = f(x_{\text{test}})$ and derive its prediction set as follows:

 When the prediction set only contains \{0\} or \{1\}, then the prediction is confident with at least $1-\epsilon$ probability, while when the prediction set contains both labels, i.e., \{0, 1\}, the prediction is considered uncertain.
 Our uncertainty-based demonstration selection method uses only samples whose prediction set contains two values.
 The coverage guarantee of conformal prediction holds under the assumption that the calibration and test data are \textit{exchangeable}.
-We use the open-source implementation of split conformal prediction provided by the \href{https://mapie.readthedocs.io/en/stable/}{MAPIE} Python package. }
+We use the open-source implementation of split conformal prediction provided by the \href{https://mapie.readthedocs.io/en/stable/}{MAPIE} Python package.

-\paragraph{Example.} Consider a simplified task consisting of two non-sensitive ($f^1$ and $f^2$) features one binary target ($y$) and a binary sensitive attribute ($s$).
+\paragraph{Example.} Consider a simplified task consisting of two non-sensitive features ($f^1$ and $f^2$), one binary target ($y$), and a binary sensitive attribute ($s$).

-We first train a sensitive attribute classifier, using a fraction of the dataset (20\% in our experiment), to estimate the uncertainties.
-We train the sensitive attribute classifier using $f^1$ and $f^2$ to predict $s$.

-A conformal predictor (details provided above) will return for a given (test) sample $x$ a prediction set $\Gamma(x)$ that contains the true sensitive attribute with probability of at least $1 - \epsilon$.
+To estimate the uncertainties, we first train a sensitive attribute classifier, using a fraction of the dataset (20\% in our experiments).
+We train the sensitive attribute classifier (Logistic Regression or \acrshort{tabpfn}) using $f^1$ and $f^2$ to predict $s$.
+A conformal predictor returns for a given (test) sample $x$ a prediction set $\Gamma(x)$ that contains the true sensitive attribute with probability of at least $1 - \epsilon$.
 For example, setting $\epsilon=0.05$ means 95\% of the data will contain the true label in their prediction sets.
 The size of the prediction set, therefore, provides information about the prediction uncertainty, i.e., $|\Gamma(x)|=1$ means the prediction is confident with at least $1-\epsilon$ probability, and $|\Gamma(x)|=2$ means the prediction is uncertain.
 The intuition of our method is that using samples with uncertain predictions makes it challenging for the foundation model to infer and rely on the sensitive attributes to make predictions on the target.

-We therefore filter out a demonstration example $x$ if $|\Gamma(x)|=1$ and select it if $|\Gamma(x)|=2$. $\epsilon$ helps to control the fairness-accuracy tradeoff since smaller $\epsilon$ corresponds to dropping more demonstration examples with higher confident sensitive attributes prediction.
+We therefore include a training example $x$ in the context set if $|\Gamma(x)|=2$ and filter it out otherwise. $\epsilon$ helps to control the fairness-utility tradeoff since a smaller $\epsilon$ corresponds to filtering out more demonstration examples with higher confidence sensitive attributes prediction, which can better improve fairness while impacting accuracy as the size of the in-context set is reduced.